marlon-sousa/TimerForNVDA/README.md

 It is not necessary to type the full format, the system will deduce it:

 * if a simple number is entered, the selected time unit will be used.
 * if sub units are specified, they will be considered.
-For example, 01:05 becomes ome minute and five seconds, if selected time unit is "minutes".
+For example, 01:05 becomes one minute and five seconds, if selected time unit is "minutes".
 If the selected time unit is "hours", 01:05 becomes one hour, five minutes and zero seconds.
 * Sub units beyond "seconds" are invalid.
 If time unit is "minutes", the value 01:05:02 will not be accepted.